skywind3000/atom-shell-commands/README.md

 | atom-shell-commands-config:error-next | go to the next error |
 | atom-shell-commands-config:error-prev | go to the previous error |

 To avoid hotkey conflict to other packages, Atom-shell-commands has none predefined keymap, just leave the it to user.
-You can access them from `Atom Shell Commands` in `Packages` Menu, or from command palette directly.
+You can trigger them from `Atom Shell Commands` menu under `Packages`, or from command palette directly.

-The most efficient way is binding those commands to your keymap config.
-Set it up by simply adding few lines in ~/.atom/keymap.cson （or open it in the `File` menu):
+The most efficient way is binding to your keymap config by simply adding few lines in ~/.atom/keymap.cson （or open it in the `File` menu):
 ```cson
 'atom-workspace':
     'shift-F9' : 'atom-shell-commands-config:error-next'
     'shift-F10': 'atom-shell-commands-config:error-prev'
 ```

-Now you can have F9/F10 to navigate errors without move your hand from keyboard to mouse/touch pad.
+Now you can have your F9/F10 to navigate errors without leaving your hand from keyboard to mouse/touch pad.

 Misc
 ----